: How are you not moved

 I'm falling and nothing's there to catch me.

 - The use of KISS's Detroit Rock City at Red Wings games.
 A cover version that omitted the second and fourth verses (the second mentioning drinking and smoking, the fourth detailing the thoughts of the narrator just before he's in a fatal highway crash) was used for the team's 1997 playoff run.
 Given that a couple of their players nearly died in a car crash just days after their victory (thanks to their limo driver, who was on a suspended license due to drunk driving and may or may not have been high at the time), the song's continued use (even if it's just the opening these days) can seem downright grisly if you think about it too much.
+Even with some verses removed, the chorus is a double entendre for the crash.

 - The tune for the Marine's Hymn actually comes from a song by Offenbach entitled The Bold Gendarmes, about two cowardly Gendarmes: